 Loved using StagWeb, made my weekend so easy to organise.
 Having everything in one place let me focus on sorting the fun things!

-Imagine the Wurzels took over the Olympics and force fed the competitors and strict diet of scrumpy cider and pies… Welcome the to Somerset Challenge.
+Imagine the Wurzels took over the Olympics and force fed the a competitors and strict diet of scrumpy cider and pies… Welcome to the Somerset Challenge.
 The most fun a stag party can have with their wellies on!
 A hilarious, physical challenge all the guys can really get stuck into.

 Bath was described by the Romans as "...a city of decadence and debauchery."

 Which makes it just about perfect for a stag do!